Antun Marković

-Antun Marković ([ǎntuːn mǎːrkoʋitɕ]; born 4 July 1992) is a Croatian footballer who plays as a goalkeeper for Croatian club Slaven Belupo.
+Antun Marković ([ǎntuːn mǎːrkoʋitɕ]; born 4 July 1992) is a Croatian footballer who plays as a goalkeeper for Karlovac, on loan from Slaven Belupo.

 Club career

 Atyrau

 On 19 July 2019, Marković joined Kazakhstan Premier League side Atyrau.
 Two days later, he made his debut in a 1–0 home win against Ordabasy after being named in the starting line-up.

 Return to Slaven Belupo

 On 30 June 2020, Marković signed a one-month contract with Croatian First League club Slaven Belupo.
 His return came after the resumption of league matches which remained in half due to the COVID-19 pandemic, but he failed to debut with the team as it was the third choice.

 Papuk Orahovica

 On 21 August 2020, Marković joined Croatian Third League side Papuk Orahovica.
 Eight days later, he made his debut in a 1–1 away draw against Tehničar after being named in the starting line-up.